-The National Capital Region CSC awarded a severable2 services task order with a period of performance exceeding one year and extending past the period of availability of the two-year Recovery Act funds.
-This contract action violated the bona fide needs rule of fiscal law3 and, accordingly, the Antideficiency Act (ADA).4
+The National Capital Region CSC modified the period of performance of a severable services task order to exceed one year and extend past the period of availability of the funds.
+This modification violated the bona fide needs rule of fiscal law and, accordingly, the Antideficiency Act (ADA).